 Where will the event be held this year?
 This year’s event is virtual.
 For in-person events, due to problems with event crashers in years past accosting our VIPs in the lobby of the venue, we do not advertise the location of the festival online.
-Once signed up for the weekend, however, we do send you the four-star hotel, including the address, which is in Los Angeles proper.
-We apologize for the inconvenience and hope you appreciate and understand us wanting to keep our 200 VIPs exclusive to those who registered.
+Once signed up for the weekend, however, we do send you the address, which is in Los Angeles proper.
+We apologize for the inconvenience and hope you appreciate and understand us wanting to keep our 200 VIPs exclusive to those who paid to attend.

 What is the schedule like?
 I’ve only been to pitch conferences where I was only able to pitch one project to one producer, unless I wanted to pay more.
 The Hollywood Pitch Festival is the only (and longest running) pitch festival that provides non-stop, one-on-one pitch meetings over a two-day period — with 200+ of Hollywood’s top buyers/representatives under one roof.
 There’s nothing quite like it.
 This year, meetings will be virtual.
 We also offer one-on-one virtual pitch coaching via Skype starting 2 weeks prior to the festival.